-Taking Advanced Placement (AP) classes can have big advantages.
-AP classes demonstrate to colleges that you're a hard worker and high academic achiever, and they're also a big help in preparing you for college-level coursework.
-Even more importantly, passing an AP exam can give you college credit, allowing you to graduate more quickly and with less debt.
+Taking advanced placement (AP) classes can have big advantages.
+AP classes demonstrate to schools that you're a hard worker and high academic achiever.
+They're also helpful by preparing you for college-level coursework.
+Even more importantly, passing an AP exam can give you college credit, allowing you to graduate faster with less debt.

-If your high school doesn't offer an AP program, you may feel like you're missing out on the big advantages these classes and tests can give you.
-But you still have options - your school doesn't need to offer AP classes for you to still take advantage of the opportunity.
+If your high school doesn't offer an AP program, you may feel like you're missing out on the big advantages these classes provide.
+But you still have options, as your school doesn't need to offer AP classes for you to still take advantage of the opportunity.

-If you're a strong student and confident you can succeed, talk to your counselor about taking an AP class online through an approved provider.
-These options exist for students who don't have access to AP classes at their local high schools.
-However, there are a few things you'll need to determine before enrolling:
+If you're a strong student and confident you can succeed, talk to your counselor about taking an AP class online through an approved provider!
+There are a few things to determine before enrolling:

 It may take some determination, but you should be able to participate in AP classes even if they aren't offered at your high school.
-And if you do well, you could wind up with some college credit or scholarships!
+And if you do well, you can earn college credit or even scholarships!